nikolamar/em/README.md

 ```

-<p>&nbsp;</p>

-**When you fire an event you can see the name of the event, the state name that you used in a function, and the previous value with a new value logged in the console.
-If you want your app to be persistent and recover its state on browser refresh we got you covered here too**
+When you fire an event you can see the name of the event, the state name that you used in a function, and the previous value with a new value logged in the console.
+If you want your app to be persistent and recover its state on browser refresh we got you covered here too.
 Add prop `persistent` to Provider.

 ```jsx
 ...